How to find the Friends Meeting House in Cheltenham

 centre should get you quite close to the Meeting House, but your initial

-approach may be on the other side of the central pedestrian areas, which are
+approach may be on the other (south) side of the central pedestrian area.

 In addition to the one-way traffic directions indicated by arrows